Freelandia: History

 It flew one aircraft, a DC-8-21 which was painted entirely in a semi-dark yellow with a waving hand as its logo on the tail.
 It was equipped with 149 seats with first class leg room and a 7-seat lounge that would allow the passengers to mingle.
 Many of the seats were later removed and replaced with pillows with seat belts.
 It was decorated in what the company described as a "far-out chocolate-and-cream color".
 In-flight service offered organic food, rock music, and a waterbed.
 Entertainment options included books, chess, video games, and a pinball machine.
 All of the company's flight personnel had at least 10,000 hours flight experience.
 The company planned to add additional aircraft to its fleet every time the membership increased by 8,000.

 Fares were announced as $69 from Honolulu to San Francisco, $12.50 from San Francisco to Los Angeles, $69 from Los Angeles to New York, and $100 from New York to Brussels.
 In order to get those discounted rates, travellers had to obtain a membership, with an annual fee of $50 for adults and $25 for kids under 12.
 The advertised fares were about $30 cheaper than other airlines for the flight from San Francisco to Honolulu, and about $200 less than usual for flights from the West Coast to Brussels.
 The company stated that three thousand people had signed up with the club before its first flight.
-Its first flight took place on September 18, 1973 from San Francisco to Honolulu.
+Its first flight took place on September 18, 1973, from San Francisco to Honolulu.

 Demise

 Operations ended within a year of its creation due to low sales.
 In November 1973, overseas flights were scrapped because the company could not fill the flights.
 In May 1974, the company's aircraft was repossessed by the leasing company for non-payment.
 It flew an estimated 40 or 50 flights, mostly coast to coast, before operations ceased, but interest from members wasn't enough to fill the flights to make them profitable.
 Despite saying that flights to Hawaii would occur three times per month, it only flew there twice and the second time it had trouble obtaining fuel for the return flight.

 In late 1974, the company and its founder were charged in a civil suit by the State of California for false advertising and fraudulent business practices.
 While the company had been set up as a non-profit business, the founder also set up three other for-profit corporations that were paid by the company to perform various services.
-Rolling Stone Magazine claimed that the founder stood to make several million dollars from the venture.
+Rolling Stone claimed that the founder stood to make several million dollars from the venture.

 In 1976, Moss settled the suit for $60,000, but paid no money because his net worth was listed as less than $1,000.